elassyex/aijobmatcher/README.md

 # Job Match Analyzer (AI-Powered)

-This is a **Django-based web application** that analyzes a candidate's skills and experience against a given job role using an AI model (e.g., Google Gemini API).
+This is a **Django-based web application** that analyzes a candidate's skills and experience against a given job role using an AI model (Google Gemini API).
 It returns a **match percentage**, **matching skills**, **missing skills**, and **recommendations** to help candidates understand how well they fit the role.

 ---